HPSCTerrSys/eCLM_static_file_workflow/README.md

 ## Creation of domain files

 The CIME submodule under `cime/tools/mapping/gen_domain_files` generates the domain files for CLM.
-This repository contains a simplified version of `gen_domain` which is easier to compile on JSC machines.
+This repository contains a simplified version of `gen_domain` which is easier to compile on JSC machines and you do not need the CIME repository.
 To compile it go to  the `src/` directory with the loaded modules ifort, imkl, netCDF and netCDF-Fortran.
 Then compile with

 ```
 ifort -o ../gen_domain gen_domain.F90 -mkl -lnetcdff -lnetcdf
 ```

-After the compilation you can execute `gen_domain with $MAPFILE being of the mapping files created before and $GRIDNAME being a sting with the name of your grid.
+After the compilation you can execute `gen_domain` with $MAPFILE being of the mapping files created before and $GRIDNAME being a sting with the name of your grid.
 The choice of $MAPFILE does not influence the lat- and longitude values in the domain file but can influence the land/sea mask.

 ```
 ./gen_domain -m $MAPFILE -o $GRIDNAME -l $GRIDNAME